codmpm/esp-mqtt-btn-switch/README.md

 Connect the push button to `GND` and `GPIO14` to toggle the relay.

+After first flashing this sketch, you could update the ESP via [ArduinoOTA](http://esp8266.github.io/Arduino/versions/2.0.0/doc/ota_updates/ota_updates.html).
+The OTA name is set to the choosen `mqttClienName` which is also used for the ESP-hostname.

 ## MQTT
 The current state (`1`/`0`) of the relay is published to `<topic-prefix>state`.
 The online status (`online`/`offline`) is published to `<topic-prefix>status`.
 Both topics are retained and the status will be set to `offline` using last will of MQTT.

 To change the switch' state, publish `1` or `0` to `<topic-prefix>do`.

+The IP of the device is published tp `<topic-prefix>`ip, the mqtt connection is now non-blocking (finally).

 ## Config
 Change the settings at the top of the .ino-file corresponding to your needs.
 Ensure that you choose a unique mqtt client id.
 If you do not need credentials just set user and password to an empty string.